MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-search-results-look-great.md

 # Make the search results look great

 Presenting the search results the right way makes content easier to find.
 SharePoint Online has both a classic and a modern search experience.
 If you're responsible for search in your organization, you can customize how results are presented on classic search results pages.
-Read about how you can use the search web parts in SharePoint Online to make it easier for users find what they're looking for.
+Read about how you can use the search web parts in SharePoint Online to make it easier for users find what they're looking for in the classic search experience.
 [Learn about the differences between the classic and modern search experiences in SharePoint Online](differences-classic-modern-search.md).

  ## Manage the Search Center